Manu’s Menu

 Test the Seasoning First – Cook a small spoonful of the filling in a frying pan before stuffing the casings.
 This gives you a chance to adjust the salt or spices before making the full batch.

 Dry the Casings Before Stuffing – Pat the rinsed casings lightly with a paper towel before filling them.
-Too much surface water can make stuffing more slippery and harder to control.
+Too much surface water can make the casings slippery and harder to handle during stuffing.

 Work in Small Batches – Keep part of the meat mixture refrigerated while stuffing the first sausages.
 Colder meat stays firmer and moves through the stuffer more easily.